Snevver/Kwoatle/README.md

 4. **Start Expo** - run `npx expo start --tunnel -c` to start expo.
 5. **Install Expo Go (optional)** - To review your changes in real time on your phone, install the Expo Go mobile app and scan the QR code that appeared in your CLI in the previous step.

+If you run into issues, make sure both your phone and your computer are connected to the same Wifi network, and try turning off your anti-virus.

 ### Authors

 Sven Hoeksema - Full-stack developer